-Basic and Diluted Loss Per Share
+Basic and Diluted Earnings or Loss Per Share

-Basic net earnings per share is based on the weighted average number of shares outstanding during the period, while fully-diluted net earnings per share is based on the weighted average number of shares of common stock and potentially dilutive securities assumed to be outstanding during the period using the treasury stock method.
+Basic net earnings per share is based on the weighted average number of shares outstanding during the period, while fully diluted net earnings per share is based on the weighted average number of shares of common stock and potentially dilutive securities assumed to be outstanding during the period using the treasury stock method.
 Potentially dilutive securities consist of options and warrants to purchase common stock, and convertible debt.
-Basic and diluted net loss per share is computed based on the weighted average number of shares of common stock outstanding during the period.
+Basic and diluted net loss per share are computed based on the weighted average number of shares of common stock outstanding during the period.
+At May 31, 2019 and 2018, the Company excluded from the calculation of fully diluted shares outstanding the following shares because the result would have been anti-dilutive: At May 31, 2019 a total of 86,439,117 shares (54,818,985 issuable upon the exercise of warrants; 7,676,974 issuable upon exercise of unit warrants; 23,261,393 upon the conversion of convertible notes payable and accrued interest; and 681,7644 in stock to be issued); at May 31, 2018, the Company excluded from the calculation of fully diluted shares outstanding a total of 10,508,879 shares (5,521,940 issuable upon the exercise of warrants; 4,407,118 upon the conversion of notes payable and accrued interest; and 579,821 in stock payable).